WRITING A CV – TIPS FROM A RECRUITER

 WRITING A CV – ARE YOU UP TO SCRATCH?

-Writing a CV is easy but writing one that lands you an interview is another matter.
-Did you know hiring managers spend only 6-8 seconds looking at a CV?
-If they don’t see the information they’re looking for or like the format of your CV, you could end up in the ‘No’ pile in under 10 seconds.
+Writing a CV is easy, but writing one that lands you an interview is not.
+Did you know hiring managers spend only 6-8 seconds reviewing a CV?
+If they don’t immediately find the information they’re looking for or dislike the format, your CV could end up in the “No” pile in under 10 seconds.

-Then consider the time it takes someone to look for the right job.
-Millennials will spend 46 months applying for jobs throughout their lives.
-That’s 21 months less than Baby Boomers.
-So, how do we find that perfect job quicker and how do we stand out from the crowd and secure an initial interview?
+Finding the right job can take a long time.
+Millennials spend an average of 46 months of their lives applying for jobs.
+That’s 21 months less than Baby Boomers, but it’s still a significant amount of time.
+So, how can you find the perfect job faster and stand out from the crowd to secure an interview?

-Nicky Marx, Manager of the Platinum Elite Chef division, and Stephen Toevs, director of culinary development for Marriott International recently held a seminar for the San Pellegrino Young Chef Academy.
-In the workshop, Nicky offered advice to budding young chefs on the techniques and methods she recommends when writing a cv.
-You can read the seminar synopsis here.
+Nicky Faith, Associate Partner of the Platinum Elite Chef division, and Stephen Toevs, director of culinary development for Marriott International, recently shared advice on writing a great CV with young chefs.
+Their seminar was part of the San Pellegrino Young Chef Academy.
+You can read the synopsis here.

 Read on as Nicky talks us through her top six CV writing tips to help you capture the attention of potential recruiters and employers alike.